Two years into the coronavirus pandemic, children as young as 6 months old are now eligible to get vaccinated against COVID-19.

 While there have not been as many deaths from COVID-19 among children as adults, particularly adults in high-risk categories, kids can still get the virus and they can also transmit the virus to adults.

-4. Will kids experience the same vaccine side effects as adults?
+4. Do kids experience the same vaccine side effects as adults?

 5. Is there data showing COVID-19 vaccines are safe for kids?